midilab/uClock/README.md

 If you are comming from uClock version < 2.0 versions keep attention to the breakchanges so you can update your code to the new API interface changes:

-#### setCallback functions name changing:
+### setCallback functions name changing:

-**setClock96PPQNOutput(onClock96PPQNOutputCallback)** is now setOnPPQN(onPPQNCallback) and his clock depends on the PPQN setup using setPPQN  (clockPPQNResolution).
-For clock setup you now use a separeted callback via setOnSync24(onSync48Callback) or setOnSync24(onSync48Callback)
+- **setClock96PPQNOutput(onClock96PPQNOutputCallback)** is now _setOnPPQN(onPPQNCallback)_ and his clock depends on the PPQN setup using setPPQN (clockPPQNResolution).
+For clock setup you now use a separated callback via setOnSync24(onSync48Callback) or setOnSync24(onSync48Callback)
-**setClock16PPQNOutput(ClockOut16PPQN)** is now setOnStep(onStepCall) and its not dependent on clock PPQN resolution
+- **setClock16PPQNOutput(ClockOut16PPQN)** is now _setOnStep(onStepCall)_ and its not dependent on clock PPQN resolution
-**setOnClockStartOutput(onClockStartCallback)** is now setOnClockStart(onClockStartCallback)
+- **setOnClockStartOutput(onClockStartCallback)** is now _setOnClockStart(onClockStartCallback)_
-**setOnClockStopOutput(onClockStopCallback)** is now setOnClockStop(onClockStopCallback)
+- **setOnClockStopOutput(onClockStopCallback)** is now _setOnClockStop(onClockStopCallback)_
-**setOnClockStartOutput(onClockStartCallback)** is now setOnClockStart(onClockStartCallback)

-#### Tick resolution and sequencers
+### Tick resolution and sequencers

-If you have write a sequencer using setClock16PPQNOutput only its ok to just change the API call to setOnStep, but if you were dependent on setClock96PPQNOutput you migth need to review you tick counting system depending on wich PPQN clock resolution you choose.
+If created a device using setClock16PPQNOutput only you just change the API call to setOnStep.
+If you were dependent on setClock96PPQNOutput you might need to review your tick counting system, depending on which PPQN clock resolution you choose to use.

-## Examples
+## Set your own resolution for your clock needs

+1. **PPQN_24** 24 Pulses Per Quarter Note
+2. **PPQN_48** 48 Pulses Per Quarter Note
+3. **PPQN_96** 96 Pulses Per Quarter Note
+1. **PPQN_384** 384 Pulses Per Quarter Note
+2. **PPQN_480** 480 Pulses Per Quarter Note
+3. **PPQN_960** 960 Pulses Per Quarter Note

+To generate a MIDI sync signal and synchronize external MIDI devices, you can start working with the resolution of 24PPQN, which aligns with the clocking standards of modern MIDI-syncable devices commonly available in the market.
+By sending 24 pulses per quarter note interval, you can ensure effective synchronization among your MIDI devices.

+If you are working on the development of a vintage-style step sequencer, utilizing a resolution of 96PPQN is a fitting option to initiate the coding process.
+Then you can use onStepCallback call wich corresponds to a step played note or event.

+Furthermore, it is possible to utilize all three resolutions simultaneously, allowing for flexibility based on your specific requirements and preferences.

+### Example

 You will find more complete examples on examples/ folder:

 ```c++
 #include <uClock.h>